City AM suspends print and cuts salaries as coronavirus hits business

-City AM has suspended its print edition from today and will cut staff pay in half in April in drastic measures to cope with the coronavirus (Covid-19) pandemic.
+City AM has suspended its print edition from today and will cut staff pay by half in April in drastic measures to cope with the coronavirus (Covid-19) pandemic.

 The financial freesheet is reliant on commuters picking up its 85,500 daily copies at train stations and key locations around London – and advertisers paying to reach its readers.